dj-valdez/cf---preparring-for-influenza-season/README.md

 - Do sales figures vary between geographic regions?

 ## Data Set
 Data set provided by Career Foundry.
-Date set contains information about Rockbuster’s film inventory, customers, payments, rental history, and much more.
-This data set will be loaded into the PostgreSQL database where quieries will be written to extract the requiered data to answer the key questions.
+Data set contains information about Rockbuster’s film inventory, customers, payments, rental history, and much more.
+This data set was be loaded into the PostgreSQL database where quieries were written to extract the requiered data to answer the key questions.

 ## Project Deliverables
-The results of this analysis will be complied into an easily digestible format, which will be presented to the Rockbuster Stealth Management Board.
+The results of this analysis was complied into an easily digestible format, which was be presented to the Rockbuster Stealth Management Board.